City-of-Helsinki/events-helsinki-monorepo/apps/hobbies-helsinki/README.md

 ```
 yarn dev
-# or
-docker-compose up
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Setting up Husky pre-commit hooks:

-1. Run `yarn install` and `yarn prepare` on project root
-2. Try `git commit -m foo`.
-It does not commit anything for real but pre-commit hook should be triggered.

-## Available scripts

-###`yarn dev`

-Runs the application in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view in the browser.

-The page will reload if you make changes.

-###`yarn build`

-Builds the production application in the `.next` folder.
-Production build can be run locally with `yarn start`.

-###`yarn test`
-Launches the test runner in the interactive watch mode.

 ## Headless CMS React Component (HCRC) -library implementation